 Meal and wine pairing

-Photo by Luz (CC BY 2.0)
+Photo by Karen Dorsett (CC BY-ND 2.0)

-Côtes de Bordeaux Sainte-Foy Blanc Moelleux
+Côtes de Bordeaux Sainte-Foy Blanc moelleux

-Serve at: 08-10°C ou 46-50 °F.
+Serve at: 08-10°C or 46-50 °F.

 Can be drunk as soon as it is marketed.